 How to Make Felt Freesia Flowers

 1. Gather your craft tools and materials.
-Then download the flower pattern below.
+Then download the flower pattern listed on the right hand side at the top of this post.

 2. Cut out felt according to the pattern, using your Cricut Maker or scissors.
 Fringe the stamen with scissors (see pattern).